 Obviously you want to maximise the number of successful outcomes (or conversions) from your campaign.
 That’s the point!

-Typically, you will have spent money on advertising (perhaps with Google AdWords or Facebook Advertising), or driven traffic through Social Media, or Email, to a page on your website where that conversion happens — the page where they buy, or enquire, or sign-up, for whatever you are promoting.
+Typically, you will have spent money on advertising (perhaps with Google Ads or Facebook Advertising), or driven traffic through Social Media, or Email, to a page on your website where that conversion happens — the page where they buy, or enquire, or sign-up, for whatever you are promoting.